adachille/parkinsons-detector/README.md

 <img src="./visualizations/multiple-sound-recoring-test-correlation-matrix.jpg" width="700" height="700">

 ### Dimension Reduction:
-Each dataset has many features, and from the covariance matrices we see that some features are highly correlated, so we tried some dimensionality reduction using principal component analysis (PCA) and linear discriminant analysis (LDA).
+Each dataset has many features, and from the covariance matrices we see that some features are highly correlated, so let's try doing some dimensionality reduction using principal component analysis (PCA) and linear discriminant analysis (LDA).

-Below are the results we obtained by using PCA on the datasets and seeing how many components we need to recover 99% of the variance.
+Let's begin by using PCA on the datasets and seeing how many components we need to recover 99% of the variance.

 #### Principal Component Analysis